Elias-S-04/pixelterm/README.md

 > Think of it like `pygame`, but for your terminal window — powered by pixels made of Unicode blocks!

-I later plan to use this for a Raspberry Pi to HUB75 matrix renderer.
+I later plan to use this for a Raspberry Pi to HUB75 matrix renderer building on the [https://github.com/hzeller/rpi-rgb-led-matrix](rpi-rbg-led-matrix) library by [https://github.com/hzeller](hzeller).

 ---